douglasgreen/config-setup/README.md

 not listed there.
 Then it will add the list of files copied to `/.git/info/exclude` to exclude them from being committed to Git.

+### File Copy Arguments

+When running `copy_files.php`, there are two possible flags:

+-   `--airbnb` or `-a`: Use airbnb instead of eslint-config-standard for eslint rules.

+-   `--pre-push` or `-p`: Use the pre-push event instead of pre-commit for fewer interruptions.

 ## Setup Scripts

 This project uses the